 Race team members are experienced and committed sailors.
 Away at regattas they are 'ambassadors and representatives' of AYC and their behavior and good sportsmanship reflects on AYC.
 Regattas inherently require a high level of discipline and maturity of the racers.
 Regattas often involve extended time (on and off the water) without immediate coach feedback, assistance, or supervision.
 With independence comes responsibility, racers must be capable, physically and mentally, of handling themselves alone in emergency situations.
+Sailors will never be left in danger, but they might be left in uncomfortable situations in which they must be able to self-regulate.
 The high expectations extend to the care of their boats and equipment.
-Racers should take the initiative to identify and to make simple repairs, load and unload their boats, and keep them clean in good shape.
+Racers should take the initiative to identify and to make simple repairs, load and unload their boats, and keep them clean and in good shape.